How to make a sales incentive plan that motivates

 Getting any deal through the sales cycle generally requires the help of a variety of sales team members.
 Sales reps, account managers, operations managers, SDRs, account executives, sales engineers, solution architects, and customer-care experts might all have a hand in pushing deals across the finish line or ensuring customer retention.
 Thus, it's essential to incentivize each individual to perform their function at the highest possible level.
 Doing so requires an in-depth understanding of how each person’s work contributes to the bigger picture and how each role can be further motivated to reach (or exceed) their goals.

 Sales reps and SDRs, for example, must efficiently and effectively prospect, initiate contact with, and acquire potential buyers.
 They might be most inspired to perform through traditional incentives, like commission, as they reach their goals and objectives.
+When using an incentive compensation management software, they can easily track commissions, providing clear visibility into their potential earnings from closing specific deals.

 On the other hand, solution architects and sales engineers aren't as directly impacted by revenue, so their rewards should be more focused on the support they provide to their colleagues.
 Managers can incentivize people in these roles by offering bonuses tied to overall team performance.
 That way, they’ll be motivated to collaborate and share their expertise whenever possible.